You've bypassed the "About yB" page and know nothing about the company let me give you some background.

 I believe running a successful and sustainable organization involves having a clear direction, assuring all activity is focussed on that direction and assessing honestly whether outcomes are meeting expectations.
 From leadership success is plural; failure singular.
 Data inform decisions.
 Decisions are made.
 Talent is developed and individuals are held accountable.

-In my early years I had an expereince in family business (not my family, thankfully) that included firing the former owner and ultimately facilitating a bankruptcy filing.
+In my early years I had family business experience that included firing the former owner and ultimately facilitating a bankruptcy filing.
 Nothing teaches better the impact of bad decision-making on people than standing in front of folks, thanking them for their work but letting them know their jobs were gone and they wouldn't be paid for the work they had already performed.
 On Valentine's Day.
 I was 20.

-After graduating from college I was fortunate to land sales jobs with a couple of Fortune 500s before moving in to the health care world as a (actually the only ) sales rep for a local HMO that was owned by a local hospital and managed under contract by a remote management firm.
-Although technically the sales guy I was able to get involved in everything from selling to provider services to network contracting to revewing financial statements.
-I attended and presented at Board meetings and folded and stuffed envelopes.
+After graduating from college I was fortunate to land sales jobs with a couple of Fortune 500s before moving in to the health care world as a) sales rep for a local HMO that was owned by a local hospital and managed under contract by a remote management firm.
+Although technically a sales guy, I was able to get involved in everything from selling to provider services to network contracting to revewing financial statements.
+I attended and presented at Board meetings and folded and stuffed envelopes for mass open enrollment mailings.
 And after we tripled the membership and the owner hospital suddenly understood the extent of financial risk involved in owning an insurance company and sold the HMO, I wrote the check transferring the funds received in the transaction back to the owner.
-No pressure there - we only had one check left.

 After leaving the SNF I formed yB as a management firm to fulfill a contract to develop and operate a rehabilitation services company. yB successfully engineered the start-up of the firm in order to service patients in twenty-three Skilled Nursing Facilities in just forty days and ultimately grew the firm to over $25M in revenue with average growth in operating margins in in excess of 19%, an average interest coverage ratio in excess of 50:1 for the founding shareholder and, after an acquisition, over 6:1 for the successor shareholder.
 We built a therapy staff of over 400 therapists with less than 15% turnover without paying sign-on or referral bonuses with compensation levels at the 64th percentile.
 We developed proprietary tools to predict and monitor patient service demand, provide an integrated approach to perfromance management, and a mechanism for assessing current and future organizational health that linked the strategic plan to current operating activity.
 We leveraged Sharepoint to support communication across a geographically diverse enterprise.